A Psychologist Explains Why People Don't Give a Shit About Climate Change

 We understand that we've really fucked up the environment, but most of us still can't be bothered to change our lifestyle.

-Surprise Glacier, Harriman Fiord, Prince William Sound, Alaska.
+Surprise Glacier, Harriman Fiord, western Prince William Sound, Alaska.
 Photo by the US Geological Survey.

 The US National Oceanic and Atmospheric Administration announced last month that the concentration of carbon dioxide (CO2) in the atmosphere surpassed 400ppm for the first time in recorded history.
 The agency added that the average rate of emissions is increasing, and that we can expect to reach the "point of no return" of 450ppm more quickly than previous milestones unless emissions are drastically reduced.